Praful-Mali/laravel-example-crud/readme.md

-# Laravel5.3 CRUD Example
+# Laravel CRUD Example

-This application is a simple example of performing basic CRUD operations using Laravel 5.3 and MySql.
+This application is a simple example of performing basic CRUD operations using Laravel 5.3 and MySql with authentication.
 This shows a simple management of Books wherein a user can add, edit and delete records of Books.

 ## Documentation